 This paper is organized as follows.
-After this introduction, in sec.\ref{sec:setup} we present the geometric framework which forms the basis of our formulation.
-The subsequent three sections are devoted to provide the necessary tools for our formulation, where the general notion of measurements and that of processes describing change of states are spelled out for both classical and quantum systems and also between them.
-Our error and disturbance are defined in sec.\ref{sec:error_disturbance}, followed by the key observation as to how the tradeoff relation between the errors of two measurements can arise in sec.\ref{sec:ur_joint}.
-Our main result, the uncertainty relation for error and disturbance, is then presented in sec.\ref{sec:ur} and its affinity with Heisenberg's original idea is discussed in sec.\ref{sec:affinity}.
-Finally, we provide our conclusion and discussions in sec.\ref{sec:discussion}.
+After this introduction, in Sec.~\ref{sec:setup}, we summarize the basic objects of our geometric framework.
+The subsequent three sections are devoted to the explanation of the necessary tools for our formulation, in which general processes and its implications are investigated.
+Our error and disturbance, or loss in general, are defined in Sec.~\ref{sec:loss_process}, followed by an exposition of its properties regarding process compositions in Sec.~\ref{sec:composition_law}.
+The key observation as to how the tradeoff relation between the errors of two measurements can arise is revealed in Sec.~\ref{sec:ur_joint}.
+Our main result, the uncertainty relation for error and disturbance, is then presented in Sec.~\ref{sec:ur}, and its affinity with Heisenberg's original idea is discussed in Sec.~\ref{sec:affinity}.
+Finally, we provide our conclusion and discussions in Sec.~\ref{sec:discussion}.